 “We will now move on to the election of Precinct Officers.”

 Read Officer Responsibilities from the Responsibilities of Officers, Delegates, and Alternates form.
 You may also hand out this page to those who are interested in Officer Positions.
+THEIR FIRST DUTY WILL BE TO ANNOUNCE THE NAMES OF PERSONS WHO ARE ELECTED, AND SHALL CERTIFY THE NAMES TO THE CHAIR OF THE COUNTY OR LEGISLATIVE DISTRICT EXECUTIVE COMMITTEE AND TO THE CHAIR OF THE STATE CENTRAL COMMITTEE.

 14. OPEN NOMINATIONS FOR AND ELECT PRECINCT OFFICERS